Industry placement incentives and other frequently asked employer questions

 Work experience usually involves allowing a student to shadow you for up to two weeks, having not necessarily studied a course relevant to your industry.
 They are more there to observe and get a taster for the world of work.

 Industry placements are different.
-They are for a minimum of 315 hours (approximately 45 days), and the students are studying a related course that is the equivalent to 3 A Levels.
-This means that they will have relevant skills and knowledge to enable them to add value to your business.
+The students are studying a related course to your industry, that is the equivalent to 3 A Levels.
+This means that they know what they want to do and are committed to it, plus they have the relevant skills and knowledge to enable them to add value to your business.

 How can I balance industry placements with my general day-to-day business activities?